raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ### upping our catenation and union game

-Our `catenation` and `union` functions have an arity of two: They each take two descriptions and return one. when we need to catenate (or take the union of) more than two descriptons, we have to nest our invocations, e.g.
+Our `catenation` and `union` functions have an arity of two: They each take two descriptions and return one. when we need to catenate (or take the union of) more than two descriptions, we have to nest our invocations, e.g.

 ```javascript
 const something =